 Computer-based training programs are accessible within general access computer labs or via the web (it.unt.edu/linkedinlearning).

-The University of North Texas is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, master’s and doctorate degrees.
-Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of the University of North Texas.
+University of North Texas is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, masters and doctorate degrees.
+Questions about the accreditation of the University of North Texas may be directed to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097, by calling 404-679-4500, or by using information available on SACSCOC’s web site (www.sacscoc.org).

 In addition, the University of North Texas offers programs accredited by the following organizations.

 AACSB International — The Association to Advance Collegiate Schools of Business